i30817/libretrofuzz/README.rst

   [default: ~/.config/retroarch/retroarch.cfg]

 Options:
   --playlist TEXT       Playlist name to download thumbnails for.
 If not
                         provided, asked from the user.
-  --system TEXT               Directory in the server to download thumbnails
+  --system TEXT         Directory in the server to download thumbnails.
+If not
-                              from.
-If not provided, asked from the user.
+                        provided, asked from the user.
+  --no-merge            --no-merge disables thumbnails download if there is at
+                        least one thumbnail type in cache for a name so it avoids mixing thumbnail sources on repeated calls.
-  --fail, --no-fail           Fail if the similarity score is under 100, --no-
+  --no-fail             --no-fail ignores the similarity score and may cause
+                        more false positives, but can increase matches in sets with nonstandard names.
+  --no-meta             --no-meta ignores () delimited metadata and may cause
-                              fail may cause false positives, but can increase matches in sets with nonstandard names.
+                        false positives, but can increase matches in sets with nonstandard names.
-                              [default: fail]
-  --merge, --no-merge         For each game, download missing thumbnail types,
-                              --no-merge disables the download if there is at least one so it avoids mixing system sources on repeated calls of the program.  [default: merge] --meta, --no-meta           Match name () delimited metadata, --no-meta may cause false positives, but can increase matches in sets with nonstandard names.  [default: meta] --dump, --no-dump           Match name [] delimited metadata, --dump may cause false positives, but can increase matches for hacks, if the hack has thumbnails.
+  --hack                --hack matches [] delimited metadata and may cause
+                        false positives, but can increase matches for hacks, if the hack has thumbnails.
-                              [default: no-dump]
-  --subtitle, --no-subtitle   Match name before the last hyphen, --no-subtitle
+  --no-subtitle         --no-subtitle ignores the name after the last hyphen
-                              may cause false positives, but can increase matches in sets with incomplete names.
+                        or colon and before metadata and may cause false positives, but can increase matches in sets with incomplete names.
+Note that colon can only occur in local unix names, not on libretro names.
-                              [default: subtitle]
-  --rmspaces, --no-rmspaces   Instead of uniquifying spaces in normalization,
+  --rmspaces            Instead of uniquifying spaces in normalization, remove
-                              remove them, --rmspaces may cause false
+                        them, --rmspaces may cause false negatives, but some sets do not have spaces in the title.
+Best used with --no-meta --no-subtitle.
-                              negatives, but some sets do not have spaces in the title.
-Best used with --no-dump --no-meta --no-subtitle.  [default: no-rmspaces] --before TEXT               Use only the part of the name before TEXT to match.
+  --before TEXT         Use only the part of the name before TEXT to match.
                         TEXT may not be inside of a parenthesis of any kind.
-This operates only on the playlist names, implies --nodump and --no-meta and may cause false positives but some sets do not have traditional separators.
+                        This operates only on the playlist names, implies --no-meta and may cause false positives but some sets do not have traditional separators.
   --install-completion  Install completion for the current shell.
-  --show-completion           Show completion for the current shell, to copy
+  --show-completion     Show completion for the current shell, to copy it or
-                              it or customize the installation.
+                        customize the installation.
   --help                Show this message and exit.

 To install the program, type on the cmd line